Shallot: Nutrition

-A raw shallot is 80% water, 17% carbohydrates, 2.5% protein and contains negligible fat (table).
-In a reference amount of 100 g, raw shallot supplies 72 calories and is a rich source of vitamin B6 (27% of the Daily Value, DV), while providing moderate amounts of manganese (14% DV) and vitamin C (10% DV) (table).
-No other micronutrients are in significant content.
+A raw shallot contains 80% water, 17% carbohydrates, 2.5% protein and a negligible amount of fat (table).
+In a reference amount of 100 g, raw shallot supplies 72 calories and is a rich source of vitamin B_{6} (20% of the Daily Value, DV), while providing moderate amounts of manganese (13% DV) and potassium (11% DV).
+No other micronutrients occur in significant amounts (below 10% DV, table).

 Uses

 Culinary

 Shallots are used in cooking.
 They may be pickled.
-Finely-sliced deep-fried shallots are used as a condiment in Asian cuisine, often served with porridge.
+Finely sliced, deep-fried shallots are used as a condiment in Asian cuisine, often served with porridge.
 Shallots taste similar to other cultivars of the common onion, but have a milder flavor.
 Like onions, when sliced, raw shallots release substances that irritate the human eye, resulting in production of tears.

 Fresh shallots can be stored in a cool, dry area (0 to 4 °C, 32 to 40 °F, 60 to 70% RH) for six months or longer.
 Chopped, dried shallots are available.

 Europe

-In Europe, the Pikant, Atlas, and Ed's Red types of shallots are the most common.
+In Europe, the 'Pikant', 'Atlas', and 'Ed's Red' cultivars of shallots are the most common.